rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 #### New Alert

-This trigger will run when a new alert that matches the given criteria is created in Intsights.
+This trigger will run when a new alert that matches the given criteria is created in IntSights.

 ##### Input